tldr-pages/tldr/pages/common/rainbowstream.md

 `fav {{tweet_id}}`

-- Perform a search for word (with or without hashtag):
+- Perform a search for a given word (with or without hashtag):

 `s {{word}}`